STEEL FABRICATION SHOP INSPECTION

 a.
 The physical condition of the webs and flanges will be inspected for surface discontinuities such as scabs, fins, nicks, gouges, etc. The fit up of the members will be checked for compliance with specification tolerances.

 b.
-The DOT inspector shall make the cross sectional dimension measurements of the member.
+Quality control shall make the cross sectional dimension measurements of the member.

 The heat numbers of all the member pieces shall be recorded in the DOT shop records.